runtimeverification/proof-generation/README.md

 This will take a while (~40 min on a laptop with Intel i7 CPUs and 16 gigs of memory).

 When it finishes, `output.csv` will contain performance statistics on proof generation and proof checking (the time to generate proof parameters such as execution traces is not included).
-The columns in `output.csv` (also Table 1 in the paper) are as follows:
+The columns in `output.csv` correspond to the columns in Table 1 of our paper in the following way:

 - `module-name` + `pgm` = programs
 - `gen-total` = proof generation time - total